Integrated Sensing and Communications Towards Proactive Beamforming in mmWave V2I via Multi-Modal Feature Fusion (MMFF): Abstract

 \section{Abstract}

 The future of vehicular communication networks relies on mmWave massive multi-input-multi-output antenna arrays for intensive data transfer and massive vehicle access.
-However, reliable vehicle-to-infrastructure links require narrow beam alignment, which traditionally involves excessive signaling overhead.
+However, reliable vehicle-to-infrastructure links require { exact alignment between the narrow beams}, which traditionally involves excessive signaling overhead.
 To address this issue, we propose a novel proactive beamforming scheme that integrates multi-modal sensing and communications via Multi-Modal Feature Fusion Network (MMFF-Net), which is composed of multiple neural network components with distinct functions.
 Unlike existing methods that rely solely on communication processing, our approach obtains comprehensive environmental features to improve beam alignment accuracy.
-We verify our scheme on the ViWi dataset, which we enriched with realistic vehicle drifting behavior.
+We verify our scheme on the {Vision-Wireless (ViWi)} dataset, which we enriched with realistic vehicle drifting behavior.
 Our proposed MMFF-Net achieves more accurate and stable angle prediction, which in turn increases the achievable rates and reduces the communication system outage probability.
-Even in complex dynamic scenarios, robust prediction results can be guaranteed, demonstrating the feasibility and practicality of the proposed proactive beamforming approach.
+Even in complex dynamic scenarios {with adverse environment conditions}, robust prediction results can be guaranteed, demonstrating the feasibility and practicality of the proposed proactive beamforming approach.